wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-contracts.md

     --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-3.js:38:43"
     ```

-3. Set Up the Message Details

-    The next part of the script defines the target chain (Celo) and the target address (the receiver contract on Celo):
+3. **Set up the message details** - the next part of the script defines the target chain (Celo) and the target address (the receiver contract on Celo):

     ```javascript
     --8<-- "code/tutorials/messaging/cross-chain-contracts/snippet-3.js:55:56"